 Administration.
 The 2006 Plan is administered by our Board of Directors, or in the discretion of our Board of Directors, by a committee consisting of two or more of our directors.
-Authority to administrate the 2006 Plan in its sole discretion unless authority is specifically reserved to our Board of Directors under the 2006 Plan in the sole discretion unless authority is specifically reserved to our Board of Directors, including the ability to make awards, establish the terms thereof, and administrat and pile ability to make awards, unscendent of 2006 Plan, our amended and restated certificate of incorporation or bylaws, or applicable law.
-The administrator may delegate duties to one or more of our Board of Directors, including the ability to make awards within designated parameters that do not involve "Covered Employeess" within the meaning of Section 162(m) of the Code or "insiders" within the meaning of Section 16 of the Securities Exchange Act The 2006 Plan and administrator has exclusive authority to shares withon awards will be granted, the timing and manner of the grant of awards, the number of shares to be subject to any award, the purchase price or exercise price and medium of payment, vesting provisions and repurchase provisions and to specify the provisions of any agreement relating to such grant or sale, the duration and purpose of laves of absence which may be granted, the doe Plan.
+Authority to administer the 2006 Plan will be delegated to the compensation committee, or the administrator, which will have full and final authority to make awards, establish the terms thereof, and administer and interpret the 2006 Plan, our amended and restated certificate of incorporation or bylaws, or applicable law.
+The administrator may delegate duties to one or more of our Board of Directors, including the ability to make awards within designated parameters that do not involve "Covered Employees" within the meaning of Section 162(m) of the Code or "insiders" within the meaning of Section 16 of the Securities Exchange Act of 1934, as amended, or the Securities Exchange Act.
+The 2006 Plan administrator has exclusive authority to determine employees to whom awards will be granted, the timing and manner of the grant of awards, the number of shares to be subject to any award, the purchase price or exercise price and medium of payment, vesting provisions and repurchase provisions and to specify the provisions of any agreement relating to such grant or sale, the duration and purpose of leaves of absence which may be granted to optionees and grantees without constituting termination of employment for purposes of the 2006 Plan and all other discretionary determinations necessary or advisable for administration of the 2006 Plan.